igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

     }
 }
 ```
 Halmos automatically performs `fallback()` (which is the only function of this contract).
-And inside it is this `delegatecall`.
+And inside it is `delegatecall` to its singleton.
 Before fixing this error, let's talk about how this feature works in general at the moment in the context of Halmos.

 This contract is written in such a way that it is convenient to use any function from **Safe** while calling **safeProxy**.
 And since Halmos handles the case when the function we're trying to reach from the `proxy` doesn't exist in the `singleton`, it can call a `fallback` again.
 So we have to add protection against recursion.

 Next, since the `singleton` address is transmitted in a symbolic manner when creating a `proxy`, we work with some symbolic `singleton`.

-We need to fix the "symbolic offset" error that occurs when using the target-call pattern, while not damaging the main logic of this `proxy`.
-It's hard to think of anything better than just adding another `symbolic_fallback` function that will handle this specific case that throws this error:
+We need to fix the "symbolic offset" error that occurs inside `SafeProxyFactory::deployProxy()`, while not damaging the main logic of this `proxy`.
+It's hard to think of anything better than just adding another `symbolic_fallback` function that will handle this specific case:
 ```solidity
 contract SafeProxy is Test, SymTest{
     address internal singleton;